GSA/uswds-sf-lightning-community/CONTRIBUTING.md

 ## Code Guidelines

+When creating a new feature, one should think about the broad variety of uses for a given component and design it in such a way that the end user can adjust via Experience Builder as needed.
+Fields expecting long text strings tend to result in a poor builder experience as they cannot view all of the content at once in the editing pane.
+For that reason, this theme has opted away from such experiences.

+If making changes to the theme itself, `uswdsTheme`, provide the ability to toggle a component on/off or have it collapse down to zero height if not in use.

 We use Prettier as the default formatter for our code.
 This ensures a consistent product across all files an enhances readability.
 More information about Prettier can be found at [https://prettier.io/](https://prettier.io/).

-When creating a new feature, one should think about the broad variety of uses for a given component and design it in such a way that the end user can adjust via Experience Builder as needed.
-If making changes to the theme itself, `uswdsTheme`, provide the ability to toggle a component on/off or have it collapse down to zero height if not in use.

 ## Establishing a Development Environment

 Using Salesforce [Scratch Orgs](https://help.salesforce.com/s/articleView?id=sf.managing_scratch_orgs.htm&type=5) is the easiest way to get up and running with the repository.
-See [INSTALLATION](INSTALLATION.md#sfdx-instructions) for specific instructions to deploy this code base to a fresh environment with SFDX.
+See [INSTALLATION](INSTALLATION.md#first-time-install) for specific instructions to deploy this code base to a fresh environment with SFDX.

 ## Creating a new Component